-Eligibility for federal funds will be based on the number of hours for which a student is enrolled at the close of the 100% refund period.
-No adjustments will be made for Federal Pell Grants for classes added on or after the 100% refund period.
+Eligibility for federal funds will be based on the number of hours for which a student is enrolled on the college census date.
+The census date is when official enrollment is recorded for the semester.
+No adjustments will be made for Federal Pell Grants for classes added after census.
 Students who establish eligibility after this point in time will be paid for the actual number of hours for which the student is enrolled at the time the student is awarded.
-Students cannot be paid federal funds to audit courses or for courses that are not required for their program of study.
+Students cannot be paid federal funds for non-credit courses or for courses that are not required for their program of study.
+The courses taken must be applicable to the student's current program of study for financial aid to be applied.

-Recipients should consult the financial aid handbook concerning the impact of withdrawal from college, cancelled classes or changes to his/ her class schedule on federal funds.
+Recipients should consult the Catalog and Student Handbook concerning the impact of withdrawal from college, cancelled classes or changes to his/her class schedule on federal funds.
 Students are to report any changes in enrollment status to the Financial Aid Office.